DeSantis shifts his campaign away from New Hampshire days before the state's primary, AP source says

 It’s a risky strategy at best.

+The former South Carolina governor has been limiting questions from voters and reporters for several weeks.
+She declined to participate in either New Hampshire debate scheduled over the next week unless Trump agreed to be there.
+He did not, and both debates were canceled.

-DeSantis made no mention of his decision when he held his first post-Iowa caucus event Wednesday in Hampton, New Hampshire, a seacoast town where the beach bars and souvenir shops were buried under piles of plowed snow.
+Meanwhile, DeSantis made no mention of the changes in his organization as he campaigned Wednesday in Hampton, a coastal town where the beach bars and souvenir shops were buried under piles of plowed snow.

 Tom O’Keefe, a retired engineer from nearby Nottingham, said he was a past Trump voter but felt like the Florida governor or Haley, a former U.N. ambassador, might offer a better chance of beating Democratic President Joe Biden in November.